jvican/jvican.github.io/content/post/git-sbt-analysis.md

 echo "The percentage of commits that modify sbt build files is $PERCENTAGE"
 ```

-You can check or download the script in
+You can check or download the script from this
 [Gist](https://gist.github.com/jvican/b163ce76d8d6c3da4e6b8bc3036ca18e) too.

 ### Disclaimer